 Private Student LoansPrivate student loans are available for students who are not eligible for federal loans for any of the following reasons:

-- Enrolled less than half-time (2 credits per term)
+- Enrolled less than half-time (1.5 credits/units per term)

 - Enrolled in a non-degree or certificate program